Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Executive Director International Affairs, EFPIA Mr. Koen Berden

-Industrial Policy Committee, Japan Pharmaceutical Manufacturers Association of Japan, General Policy Subcommittee, Infectious Disease Control Promotion WG/International Committee, Europe and America Subcommittee, Shinichiro Aw amura, Member
+JPMA Industrial Policy Committee, General Policy Subcommittee, Infectious Disease Control WG / International Affairs Committee, Europe and America Subcommittee, Shinichiro Aw amura, Member

 In this session, the TRIPS waiver, a multilateral treaty agreed at the "12th Ministerial Conference of the World Trade Organization (WTO)" (MC12) on intellectual property concerning the use of technologies such as drugs and vaccines for the treatment of novel coronavirus infection (COVID-19), and concerns about its expansion were discussed.
 He also introduced the efforts being made in cooperation with IFPMA and other organizations to address concerns about the expansion of the TRIPS waiver.
 He also introduced EFPIA's efforts, together with its members, to promote humanitarian response, relief measures, donations, etc. to the conflict between Ukraine and Russia, and the prioritization of the pharmaceutical industry at the EU and EU member country levels amid challenges such as supply chains, economic sanctions, and energy price hikes.
 The last part of the presentation was given by the Pharmaceutical Manufacturers' Association of Japan (PMAJ).

-Finally, the Pharmaceutical Manufacturers Association of Japan (PMAJ) gave an overview of the Strategy for Strengthening the Vaccine Development and Production System, which was approved by the Cabinet in June 2021 as a countermeasure against future pandemics in Japan, and various efforts are currently underway.
+Finally, JPMA gave an overview of the Strategy for Strengthening the Vaccine Development and Production System, which was approved by the Cabinet in June 2021 as a countermeasure against future pandemics in Japan, and various efforts are currently underway.

 Concluding Remarks

 Mr. Berden of EFPIA expressed his appreciation for the lively and in-depth discussions and the excellent exchange.
-Mr. Ito, Chairperson of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), echoed Mr. Berden's comments, saying that they had a great discussion on issues shared by Japan and the EU.
-He also noted that these are unprecedentedly difficult times, not only for the pharmaceutical industry but also for other industries, and that we need to continue to look for solutions to these problems and challenges through collaboration between Europe and Japan.
+Mr. Ito, Chairperson of the JPMA International Affairs Committee, concurred with Mr. Berden's comments, saying that they had a great discussion on issues shared by the EU and Japan.
+He also noted that these are unprecedentedly difficult times, not only for the JPMA industry, but for other industries as well, and that we need to continue to look for solutions to these problems and challenges through collaboration between Europe and Japan.

 If you want to go fast, go alone.